almibe/talks/ld42021/pres.md

 Possible Downsides of Local Development

  - Learning curve
- - Requires up front planning
+ - Requires up front planning for developers of said software
    - Better Docs
    - Potentially makes configuration harder for original developers (profiles etc)
    - Could split dependencies too (use X in prd, use Y in dev)